-24. The copyrighted creative works at the heart of this action continue to be made available for unlawful duplication and distribution via the BitTorrent protocol, in violation of protocol.
+24. Plaintiff's copyrighted creative works continue to be made available for unlawful duplication and distribution via the BitTorrent protocol, in violation of Plaintiff's exclusive rights in the copyright.
 MCG continues to monitor on a real time basis the unlawful duplication and distribution and to identify content pirate by the unique IP address assigned to them by their respective Internet Service Providers on the date and at the time of the infringing activity.